 Greetings: 1:1-3.
-Paul begins the epistle of Romans with a standard greetings and thanksgiving.
+Paul begins the epistle of Romans with a standard greeting and thanksgiving.
 In verse one Paul calls himself a servant of Jesus Christ and a called apostle.
 He was set apart for the gospel of Jesus Christ.
 Paul was a bond servant of Jesus Christ because he was bought with the precious blood of Jesus Christ (1 Cor 6:19, 20).
 He served the Lord not out of fear but out of love (Ex 21:1-6).
 Secondly Paul is a called apostle.
 He is divinely appointed by God (Acts 26:16).
 Paul claimed his apostleship on four grounds.
 He is chosen of God (Acts 9:15).
 He is personally commissioned by Christ (Acts 9:6).
 He is an eye witness of the risen Christ (1 Cor 9:1, 2).
 He is also the recipient of the divine revelation (Gal 1:16).
 Paul was separated for the ministry of the gospel of God (Gal 1:15).
 The word "gospel" means "good news".
 It is the good news of a Savior who conquered sin and death.
+It is the gospel of God.
 The source of the gospel is God .
 The gospel was promised in the Old Testament (Gen 3:15; Isaiah 53).
 It is the fulfillment of God's promise to bless the world through Abraham (Gen 12:1-3).
 The gospel is not man’s idea (Gal 1:11).
-The source of the Gospel is God (Rom 1:1).
-By quoting over 60 times from the Old Testament, Paul proves to the Jews that Jesus is the Messiah.
-The scripture pointed to David's son, Jesus Christ, who was raised from the dead.
-In fact the Gospel is not about Jesus Christ, but Jesus Christ.
+By quoting over 60 times from the Old Testament, Paul proves to the Jews that Jesus is the promised Messiah.
+The scripture points out that Jesus is David's son who was born in his family line.
+In fact the Gospel is not about Jesus Christ, but Jesus Christ himself.

 Paul’s Prayer: 1:8-13.
 Paul thanked God for the faith of Roman believers.
-It was a strong and growing and an obedient faith in God.
+It was a strong and growing faith in Christ talked about all over the world.
+It was also an obedient faith in God.
 Gospel was preached to all nations to bring about the obedience of faith (Rom 16:26).
 Their faith produced visible results.
 The gospel message is not merely intended to produce new converts.
 It has the power to transform them spiritually (Rom 1:16).
 Their faith was known throughout the world.
+Those who know Christ desire to make him known to others.
 Does our faith in Christ impact others?
 Paul’s prayer on behalf of believers was a regular intercessory act of worship to God.
 His prayer was personal, specific, genuine and submissive in nature.
 Someone has said “Specific prayers are dynamic prayers”.
-Paul longed to visit the Roman church so that he might impart some spiritual gift to believers.
+Paul longed to visit the Roman church so that he might impart some spiritual gift that strengthen them spiritually.
 Since Paul was an apostle to the gentiles, he wanted to give his apostolic stamp on this church.
-Also he desired to be strengthened and encouraged by them.
-Paul knew that the purpose of ministry is to receive mutual encouragement.
-It was his lifelong desire to visit Rome but somehow it was prevented.
+Also he desired to be encouraged by them.
+The believers should be mutually encouraged by each other's faith and ministry.
+It was Paul's lifelong desire to visit Rome but somehow it was prevented until now.
 He longed to see some fruit among them.
 The gospel is the daily food for every believer.
-Paul had an evangelistic mind and purpose in all that he was doing.
+Paul had an evangelistic purpose in all that he was doing.
 Hindrance does not mean that we are out of the will of God.

 In the Gospel the righteousness of God is revealed (1:17).
+The gospel is "Dynamite" because it tells us how God makes us right in his sight.
 Righteousness is that aspect of God’s holiness and how He treats sinners.
 God demands righteousness and we do not have it.
 Yet Christ died for our sins.
 Thus God reveals his righteous judgment of sin by putting Christ to death for our sin (1:17).
-Christ suffered the punishment of our sin on the cross (2 Cor 5:21).
+Christ suffered the punishment of our sin on the cross to make us righteous before God (2 Cor 5:21).
 Jesus Christ is our righteousness (1 Cor 1:30).
 This righteousness is received by faith in Christ.
 Those who are made righteous have a right standing before God.
 Paul quotes Habakkuk 2:4 here to show that “The just shall live by faith”.
 Christ’s righteousness not only saves us but also enables us to live a righteous life.
 It is revealed to those who believe the gospel.
-Even though we can do nothing to earn our salvation, now we have reason to hope.
+Their life will be characterized by faith and holy living.